AidenPearce4027/PEXT-Program-installers/README.md

 # PEXT-Program-installers

-Here you can download some PEXT that if they run they will install a program or multiple programs on your PearOS device based on the PEXT you download
+Here you can download PEXTs that if run will install a program or more programs on your PearOS device based on the PEXT you download